Codeflash is installed and configured on a per-project basis.

 Generate a Codeflash API Key

-Codeflash uses cloud-hosted AI models to optimize your code.
-You’ll need an API key to use it.
+Codeflash uses cloud-hosted AI models and integrations with GitHub.
+Youโ€™ll need an API key to authorize your access.

 1. Visit the Codeflash Web App